 Terrorism, conflict, or natural disasters aren’t the only threats to old sites and items, as evidenced by the notifications made today.

 Humanitarian help to people in need is a top concern for UK Foreign Secretary Tobias Ellwood, who just announced his resignation as Middle East and North Africa minister.
 But we cannot stand by and overlook this horrible, deliberate attempt to obliterate the rich cultural history and sense of belonging for all populations in Iraq and Syria.

-The new funding for the British Museum to train Iraqi experts in rescue archaeology will build on the progress we are already making to preserve art and archaeological sites for future generations and promote a sense of Iraqi national identity.
+The new funding for the British Museum to train Iraqi professionals in rescue archaeology will build on the efforts we are already making to protect art and archaeological sites for future generations and develop a sense of Iraqi national identity.

-Neil MacGregor, director of the British Museum said: “We are grateful to DCMS for their invaluable support on this important programme.
-This training builds on our collaborations with colleagues in the region and will make a real difference in recording and preserving the cultural heritage currently under threat in Iraq.”
+Neil MacGregor, director of the British Museum said: “We are thankful to DCMS for their crucial support on this important programme.
+This training builds on our cooperation with peers in the region and will make a genuine difference in recording and safeguarding the cultural assets currently under threat in Iraq.”

-Sir Ciarán Devane, chief executive of the British Council said: “We welcome the Government’s decision to develop a Cultural Protection Fund.
-It will enable us and partner organisations to increase the work we do to protect cultural sites around the world.
-In particular we will be able to offer training in affected countries so that local experts can protect their own cultural assets for future generations.”
+“We welcome the Government’s decision to develop a Cultural Protection Fund,” British Council CEO Sir Ciarán Devane stated.
+We and our partner organisations will be able to do more to safeguard cultural heritage sites all across the world.
+In particular we will be able to offer training in afflicted nations so that local specialists can conserve their own cultural heritage for future generations.”

-Robert Jenrick MP said: “I am delighted the Government is backing the brave men and women on the ground who are protecting our collective heritage and ensuring these special sites can play their part in rebuilding shattered economies and societies when the present conflict eventually ends.
+“I am delighted the Government is supporting the brave men and women on the ground who are protecting our collective heritage and ensuring that these special sites can play a part in rebuilding shattered economies and societies when the current conflict eventually ends,” Robert Jenrick MP said.

 “With world class museums and institutions like the British Museum and with deep links throughout the Middle East, the UK should lead the world in protecting culture from danger.”